EliteAndroidApps/WhatsApp-Key-DB-Extractor/README.md

  1.)
 Extract "WhatsApp-Key-DB-Extractor-master.zip" maintaining the directory structure.

  2.)
-Click on "WhatsAppKeyDBExtract.bat" (Windows) or "WhatsAppKeyDBExtract.sh" (Linux).
+Click on "WhatsAppKeyDBExtract.bat" (Windows) or "WhatsAppKeyDBExtract.sh" (Mac OS X / Linux).

  3.)
 Connect your device via USB, unlock your screen and wait for "Full backup" to appear.